hv0905/NekoImageGallery/readme.md

 ### Upload images to NekoImageGallery

-There are serval ways to upload images to NekoImageGallery
+There are several ways to upload images to NekoImageGallery:

-- Through the web interface: You can use the web interface to upload images to the server.
-The web interface is provided by [NekoImageGallery.App](https://github.com/hv0905/NekoImageGallery.App).
-Make sure you have enabled the **Admin API** and set your **Admin Token** in the configuration file.
+- Via web interface: You can use the built-in web interface or the standalone [NekoImageGallery.App](https://github.com/hv0905/NekoImageGallery.App) to upload images to the server.
+  Please make sure you have enabled the **Admin API** and set your **Admin Token** in the configuration file.
-- Through local indexing: This is suitable for local deployment or when the images you want to upload are already on the server.
+- Via local indexing: This is suitable for local deployment or when the images you want to upload are already on the server.
   Use the following command to index your local image directory:
   ```shell